 Lending rates affect the activity of real estate market and high interest rates usually reduce the demand for real estate.
 Low demand in turn can adversely affect the value of Group's properties and, consequently, the Group's revaluation gains.
 Comparisons of potential losses arising from interest rate fluctuation against the cost of hedging are regularly and continuously being made by the Group.
-In such comparisons the hedging expenses tend to exceed the potential losses arising from interest rate fluctuations, therefore there have been no hedging in majority of case in Group's practice.
+In such comparisons the hedging expenses tend to exceed the potential losses arising from interest rate fluctuations, therefore there have been no hedging in the majority of cases in the Group's practice.

-The shares may not be a suitable investment for all investors have sufficient knowledge and experience to make a meaningful evaluation of the shares, the merits and risks of investing in the shares and the information in this Presentation; have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the shares and the impact the shares will have on its overall investment portfolio; have sufficient financial resources and liquidity to bear all of the risks of an investment in the shares; thoroughly understand this presentation; and be able to evaluate (either alone or with the help of a financial advisor) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks.
+The shares may not be a suitable investment for all investors have sufficient knowledge and experience to make a meaningful evaluation of the shares, the merits and risks of investing in the shares and the information in this Presentation; have access to, and knowledge of, appropriate analytical tools to evaluate, in the context of its particular financial situation, an investment in the shares and the impact the shares will have on its overall investment portfolio; have sufficient financial resources and liquidity to bear all of the risks of an investment in the shares; thoroughly understand this presentation; have recourse to and seek out additional information available on the market besides this presentation to be able to evaluate (either alone or with the help of a financial advisor) possible scenarios for economic, interest rate and other factors that may affect its investment and its ability to bear the applicable risks.